rmeloamaro/docs/docs/administration/runner/runner-installation/runner-install.md

     - The operating systems that we officially support for the Runner are listed [here](/administration/install/system-requirements.md).
     - Note that the Runner can be installed on a *different* operating system than the self-hosted cluster.
 - Java 11 is required to run the Runner JAR file.
+- Runner User: This user (Default: rundeck) will run the Runner service with the necessary permissions.
 - The Runner binary size is 164MB.

 #### Resource Allocation